BradF-99/CAB432-Assignment2/README.md

 ## Dependencies and Testing

-### Development Dependencies

-* TBC

 ### App Dependencies

 * TBC

 ### Backend Dependencies

-* TBC
+* Node.js 10+ and NPM 6+
+* Redis 4.0 or above
+* Azure Storage account (GPv2)

-GitHub generates a full list of dependencies can be found [here](https://github.com/BradF-99/CAB432-Assignment2/network/dependencies).
+GitHub generates a full list of dependencies which can be found [here](https://github.com/BradF-99/CAB432-Assignment2/network/dependencies).